Linear-time logics -- a coalgebraic perspective: Preliminaries

-\begin{rem} A more general definition of the extension relation lifting, applicable to any strong monad $\T$, maps $R : X \times Y \to \T 1$ to
+\begin{rem} An alternative definition of the extension relation lifting, applicable to any strong monad $\T$, maps $R : X \times Y \to \T 1$ to

-This general definition is canonical in the sense that the relation lifting of $R$ is the unique extension of $R$ to a left-linear map -- note that both $\T X$ and $\T 1$ are the carriers of free $\T$-algebras.
+This general definition is canonical in the sense that the relation lifting of $R$ is its unique extension to a left-linear map -- note that both $\T X$ and $\T 1$ are the carriers of free $\T$-algebras.
 It is straightforward to check that, for partial semiring monads, the two definitions coincide. \end{rem}